kyverno/chainsaw/website/docs/operations/check.md

 - Sometimes an operation can fail but the failure is what you expected, hence the operation should be reported as successful.
 - Sometimes an operation can succeed but the result is not what you expected, in this case the operation should be reported as a failure.

-To support those kind of use cases, some operations support an additional `check` field to evaluate the operation result against an assertion tree.
+To support those kinds of use cases, some operations support an additional `check` field to evaluate the operation result against an assertion tree.

 !!! info "Assertion trees"

     Assertions in Chainsaw are based on **assertion trees**.

-    Assertion trees is a solution to declaratively represent complex conditions like partial array comparisons or complex operations against an incoming data structure.
+    Assertion trees are a solution to declaratively represent complex conditions like partial array comparisons or complex operations against an incoming data structure.

     Assertion trees are compatible with standard assertions that exist in tools like KUTTL but can do a lot more.
     Please see the [assertion trees documentation](https://kyverno.github.io/kyverno-json/policies/asserts/) in kyverno-json for details.

 !!! tip "Checked model"
-    Different operation have a different model passed through the assertion tree.
+    Different operations have a different model passed through the assertion tree.

     The object passed to the assertion tree is the output object of the operation.
 Additional data like error or standard logs are passed using bindings (`$error`, `$stdout`, `$stderr`)